How to Restore Photos from iCloud Backup

 Users often transfer photos from iPhone to MacBook Air or Mac for reasons such as freeing up space on iPhone, photo backup, or pursuing better image processing capabilities.
 There are many ways available for transferring photos from an iPhone to a MacBook Air, including importing your iPhone photos to your MacBook using a USB cable, or wirelessly transferring them via AirDrop or iCloud.

-1. Connect your iPhone to your MacBook Air using a suitable USB cable.
+1. Connect your iPhone to your MacBook Air using a suitable USB cable or adaptor.

 2. Grant access.
 If your MacBook Air asks you to allow the accessory to connect, click "Allow."
 On your iPhone, if prompted, tap "Trust" and enter your passcode to authorize the connection.